You Made it!

 You deserve promotions and speaking gigs and industry recognition.

-If you apply what you've learned in this guide and lean into those stories only you can tell, you probably won't need me.
+If you apply what you've learned in this guide and lean into those stories only you can tell, you start to see success.

 Remember: Your industry is built on creating unforgettable experiences.